 While any dog can exhibit aggression, male dogs have some specific concerns regarding their interaction with each other.
 The triggers to these conflicts may be similar in that genetic factors, trauma or inadequate socialization when a puppy can be indirect causes of fighting.
 Whatever the cause of these aggressive behaviors, it can lead to both physical damage to the individual dog as well as general stress and anxiety.

 The problem can be very frustrating for any canine guardian.
 Walks may be limited to certain times of the day and you may need to avoid areas where other dogs may be present.
 While you should always be vigilant with your pet, these 5 effective techniques on how to stop two male dogs from fighting from AnimalWised will help you to know what to do if aggression occurs.
-However, if the problem is an acute one, it's important to remember that a qualified dog trainer will be best equipped to help stop the dog's fighting in general.
+If the problem is acute, it's important to remember that a qualified dog trainer will be best equipped to prevent male dogs fighting in the future.

 1. Rule out organic causes of dog aggression

 As we have discussed in the introduction, the root cause of your dog's aggression can manifest itself for various reasons.
 Before trying to work out if the problem is a behavioral one, we need to ensure the issue is not hormone related or caused by an underlying health concern.
 To do this, we need to seek advice form a trusted veterinarian as only their qualified assessment will be able to achieve the correct diagnosis.

 Below are the most common causes of aggression in male dogs:

 - Health problems

 - Protection of resources

 All of these problems can be exacerbated by puberty as this is the stage at which hormonal changes are most acute.
 This large number of hormone changes usually intensify sexual and territorial instincts which often affect behavioral problems.